learn-co-students/rails-activerecord-model-rails-lab-cb-000/README.md

 1. Create a migration by hand
 2. Create a model by hand
-3. Build a model instance method
+3. Build a model insethod

 ## Building a Model